Shannon-Goddard/Correlation_vs_Causation/README.md

 ## Communication Protocols
 It is important to establish a communication protocol.
 We created direct messages for only team members in Slack at [final-project-jas](https://ucbdatasept19.slack.com/archives/CTXNA5K5G) and exchanged cell phone numbers where we created a group-text.

-- Instant commumnication will be done via text
+- Instant communication will be done via text
 - Ideas and links will be done via Slack
 - Meetups will be held via Zoom